Forbes

 Optical Character Recognition (OCR)

-OCR converts images of text, scanned pages, photos, PDFs, into machine-readable digital text, and it's typically the first step in any IDP pipeline.
+OCR turns pictures of text into machine-readable text.
+Scanned pages, photos, PDFs.
+It is usually the first step in any IDP pipeline.
 A few variations exist depending on the document type:

 • Simple OCR matches text images against stored character templates, commonly used for straightforward printed text.